exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 - Add the transaction to the unconfirmed transaction pool.
 - For all known proposals in which this transaction is included, exclude the hash of this transaction from the list of unknown transactions.
-If the number of unknown transactions becomes zero, proceed to **Full Proposal** for current proposal.
+If the number of unknown transactions becomes zero, proceed to [Full proposal](#full-proposal) for current proposal.

 #### Full proposal